Rehost-Startup/docs/README.md

 ## What can I use Rehost for?
 ### Instant Replication of Localhost Environment

-Rehost sets up a tunnel between localhost devices and all of your cloud machines.
+Rehost sets up a tunnel between localhost machines and all of your cloud machines.
 There are 3 kinds of hot-reload modes available: Default Reload, Soft Reload and Hard Reload.
 Each of these modes are designed to reflect changes that take up your development time.
 The quick changes such as simple HTML and JS files can be made in default mode.
 Furthermore, for changes that require restarting application as a whole to update environment, application dependencies and background services, the Soft and Hard Reload can be used.

 ### Loosen Dependency on a Single Cloud Ecosystem